captainGeech42/zanderwork.com/content/blog/jump-host.md

 ### Agent Forwarding

-However, this is a slow and inefficient workflow, requires additional credentials to reside on the jump host, and doesn't lend itself well to automation.
+The above authentication workflow is slow and inefficient, requires additional credentials to reside on the jump host, and doesn't lend itself well to automation.
 SSH has a number of very cool features, one of which is agent forwarding.
 Using the following SSH config, we can automate proxing through the jump host to our final destination with one command:

 {{< gist captainGeech42 3a11b6b7f6649cb1c8b0c850a4689089 >}}